 - including in you, who are also called to be of Jesus the Anointed.

-- To all the men in Rome who are beloved by God and called to be saints: Grace to you and peace from God our Father and the Anointed Lord Jesus.
+- To all the men in Rome who are beloved by God and called to be holy ones: Grace to you and peace from God our Father and the Anointed Lord Jesus.

 Paul and the Gospel